Where to stay in Turin: the best neighbourhoods (2026)

 Grand Hotel Sitea Luxury

-Turin's hushed classic since 1925, thirty metres from Piazza San Carlo, winter garden and old-style service.
+The city's great classic since 1925, a hundred metres from Piazza San Carlo.
+Hushed lounges, wide rooms and old-school service.

 Hotel Victoria Torino Mid-range